Fire Safety Evacuation Diagrams Built for Compliance

 2

 You provide floor plans, mark-ups, or photos showing key details such as exits, fire equipment, and layout.
-If details are missing, we’ll let you know what’s needed.
-Then diagrams are prepared in accordance with AS 3745, using the information provided.
 Layouts are set for clarity, correct orientation, and practical use on site.

 3

-A draft of each evacuation diagram is issued for review prior to finalisation.
+A draft of each diagram is sent for review/approval.
 This allows you to check that all key details are correct, including exits, travel paths, fire equipment, assembly areas, and overall layout.
-If anything is missing or needs adjusting, changes can be requested at this stage.

 4

 Once approved, final evacuation diagrams are supplied as high-resolution, A3 print-ready PDF files.
-If required, we can also provide guidance on installation, including recommended placement, mounting height, and orientation to ensure the diagrams are displayed correctly and meet the regulations - AS 3745.
+We will provide guidance on to install the diagrams.
+Other printing options available.

 Evacuation Diagrams FAQ